Slayer95/aura-bot/CLI.md

 Displays usage information and a list of available flags and parameters.

+## \`--verbose\`

+Displays more detailed information when running CLI actions.

+## \`--auto-port-forward\`

+This flag enables Universal Plug and Play (UPnP) functionality within the game server.
+UPnP allows devices to discover and communicate with each other, facilitating automatic port forwarding on routers that support this protocol.

+When the --auto-port-forward flag is enabled, the game server will attempt to automatically configure port forwarding on compatible routers using UPnP.
+This feature is particularly useful for hosting multiplayer game sessions, as it ensures that incoming connections from players outside the local network can reach the server without manual intervention to configure port forwarding on the router.

+Note:
+- UPnP support must be enabled on the router for this feature to work.
+- Some routers may require user authentication for UPnP requests.

+This flag is enabled by default.

+## \`--no-auto-port-forward\`

+Conversely, this flag flag is used to explicitly disable Universal Plug and Play (UPnP) functionality within the game server.
+When this flag is set, the game server will not attempt to automatically configure port forwarding using UPnP, even if UPnP is supported by the router.

+This may be desirable in situations where manual port forwarding configurations are preferred, or if there are concerns about security risks associated with UPnP.

+Disabling UPnP may require manual configuration of port forwarding rules on the router, which could be inconvenient for game hosts.
+Ensure that you can properly handle the implications of using this flag.

+This option is equivalent to ``<net.port_forwarding.upnp.enabled = no>`` in \`config.ini\`

 ## \`--lan\`

 This flag indicates that any hosted games should be available in the